-As we are all painfully aware, the month-end and year-end closing processes can be tedious and time-consuming tasks for AP professionals.
+As we are all aware, the month-end and year-end closing processes can be tedious and time-consuming tasks for AP professionals.
 Closing out business from the previous month or year, carrying forward balances, and opening posting accounts for the upcoming period is a lot, especially during the holidays, when AP staffers take much-needed time off.

 To ensure that financial statements are accurate and timely, most companies utilize journal entries and detailed checklists for the various tasks that must be completed during the month-end or year-end period.
 It’s crucial that statements reflect only the transactions and entries relevant to the month’s revenues and expenses, and end-of-the-period assets and liabilities.
-In an article by Maria L. Murphy, the author concludes that “inadequate systems and system constraints, including lack of general ledger interfaces, inadequate tools for querying and reconciling data within the system, and the need for manual journal entries due to lack of automation,” contribute to lengthy close times.

 Many of these manual, paper-based processes can be streamlined with AP automation.
-With improved controls and approval documentation, historical data, and regular approvals, there aren’t any surprises at the end of the month or year.
+With improved controls and approval documentation, historical data, and regular approvals, there are less surprises at the end of the month or year.
 There’s no need to hit the panic button because you have 24/7 access to invoice and payment status with approval rerouting functionality.
 In an automated system, all invoices are automatically stored in a centralized, searchable database so you can quickly reconcile invoices, quickly satisfy vendor requests, and produce management reports on demand.

-The AP team can track the status of any invoice, anytime anywhere, giving you the ability to track critical metrics like approval cycle times, approver productivity, and month-end accruals.
+The AP team can track the status of any invoice, nearly anytime anywhere, giving you the ability to track critical metrics like approval cycle times, approver productivity, and month-end accruals.
 And with one-click accrual, you’ll see what’s pending approval, how it’s coded, and the dollars outstanding in an easy-to-use journal entry format.
 To illustrate how AvidXchange’s AP and payment automation streamlines processes, we asked our customers about their year-end closing procedure before and after automation.

 How Has AvidXchange Helped with Year-End Closing?
 Before using AvidXchange, what did your year-end process look like?